 - 2. A non-refundable \$50 application fee made payable to Simmons College. - 2.
 Official academic transcripts from all undergraduate and graduate academic institutions attended whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
 Applicants who are completing an undergraduate degree in the year of application must submit grades from the most recently completed academic term. - 3.
 Applicants who have studied abroad must submit academic documents in the native language as well as official English translations (not by the applicant, family members or friends).
 Additionally, academic records may need to be evaluated by an agency as specified by the School of Health Sciences. - 4.
 Two letters of recommendation (each in sealed, signed envelopes) from individuals able to comment on the student's academic ability, work experience, and leadership potential.
-At least one letter should be from a faculty member (if the applicant has recently graduated) or a current employer.
+One letter should be from a faculty member.
 Both the recommendation form in the application for admission and individual letters, written on official letterhead stationery should be sent directly to the Office of Admission for the School of Health Sciences.